10 Must-Have Travel Apps for 2019

 I could state the obvious and recommend that you download Instagram, but I feel like everyone on earth is already well-aware of it.

-Instead, I’m going to recommend my favourite photo editing app: Enlight.
+Instead, I’m going to recommend my favorite photo editing app: Enlight.
 It’s what I use to turn my snaps into something Insta-worthy and the best of more than a dozen photo editing apps I’ve tried in the past 5-6 years.

 Unfortunately for Android users, this gem isn’t available on the Google store.
 You can find apps similar to Enlight with a little digging.

-Any schmuck can snap photos and take video while they’re on the road, but this 1 Second Everyday does the heavy lifting of stitching your photos and videos together into a really charming highlight reel from your trip.
+Any schmuck can snap photos and take a video while they’re on the road, but this 1 Second Everyday does the heavy lifting of stitching your photos and videos together into a really charming highlight reel from your trip.